Sai-Nithin-Sangekari/DISCOURSE-CONNECTIVE-MARKER-TOOL/sentence_simplification/Getting Started Guide for Sentence Simplification.md

 ### Major modules in sentence simplification:

+Syntax - **module_name(parameter_list):**

 1. validate_sentence(sentence) :
 This function ensures that input sentence is-
    - not empty
    - not only numeric values

 2. sanitize_input(sentence):
 This function ensures that input sentence is-
    - converted to WX convention
-   - then each word is cleaned to remove dZ, jZ, DZ
+   - then each word is cleaned to remove Z from terms having dZ, jZ, DZ.
+For example - wx conversion of चढ़ी is 'caDZI'.
+After cleaning it will become 'caDI'.
+Its corresponding hindi conversion is 'चढी'.
+This makes it parser compatible.
    - convert each word back to hindi
    - replace full stop if any with a space and a poornaviram at the end of sentence